mikegagnon/lights-out/README.md

 Let's make a game called Lights Out, while learning the bare essentials of JS + HTML + CSS.
 I assume you’ve already taken [Codecademy’s JavaScript course](https://www.codecademy.com/learn/javascript).

-These lecture notes are just notes; they are intended to be accompanied with in-person teaching.
+These lecture notes are just notes; they are intended to be accompanied with in-person instruction.

 My approach in these lectures is to throw you in the deep end, and show you just enough to keep your head above water.
 In that spirit: your first task is to [learn the game Lights Out](https://mikegagnon.github.io/lights-out/).